 Wiring, cabling, plugs involved in electrical fires in 2011/12 equals 2,899 fires, 223 injuries and 10 deaths in the UK according statistics from Electrical Safety First.

 Safety culture requires engagement from the ground upwards, and can’t be created overnight.

 “I happened to be going into the store room when a colleague ran through the door and down some steps.
 I watched as they got inside a machine to compact card board boxes.
 It was the person’s idea to hide there to jump out and scare another colleague who was in fun pursuit.

 I pointed out that they would be possibly crushed to death if someone did not know they were inside, and in a hurry turned it on.
 I had heard of another company whose policy was to fire an employee if they climbed into a compactor on the spot.”

 611,000 injuries occurred at work according to the Labour Force Survey - HSE

 Avoiding these 7 Sins is no easy task for employees and Safety Managers alike.
-To find out more information as to how Effective Software can help you streamline any of your organisations health and safety processes and improve engagement, why not Request A Demo from one of our super friendly product specialists.
+To find out more information as to how Engage EHS can help you streamline any of your organisations health and safety processes and improve engagement, why not Request A Demo from one of our super friendly product specialists.